Foods With High Protein Than An Egg

 Edamame beans-Protein: 9 grams per serving 1/4-cup

 Fueling up with soy at your favorite sushi joint might be your ticket for proper barrel class recovery.
-We are a good source of iron and calcium.
+They are good source of iron and calcium.

 Roled oats–Protein: 7 grams per serving 1/2-cup

 We still see this favorite breakfast as a straight-up carb but it’s time to think beyond the pot.
 This provides full fiber along with a large dose of protein and a variety of vitamins, minerals and antioxidants.

 Foods rich in protein Your daily weight loss requires